 Similarly, autonomous cars, game simulations or speech recognition all utilize a variety of AI methods.
 Each is specific to the data and models to solve these problems.

 At Diffblue, we’re solving problems to make software developers wildly more efficient.
 And like the industry as a whole, AI for Code is just getting started.
-For more information on AI for Code, download our whitepaper.
+For more information on AI for Code, download our eBook.